weareblahs/bus/docs/StaticData.md

 If you are using a Windows computer, you can generate with the `1_init.bat` script under the `utils/rid_file_gen` folder.
 However, for static bus arrival times, run `1_init.bat` under the `utils/static_bus_time_generator` directory.
 All the files will be generated under the same directory and file structure as below, and user may have to create the files below to generate it.
 It is not guaranteed to work on all cases.

+Route IDs are now static, which is generated with a (now-deleted) script on my computer.
+If there are new route information, I will create a new script for generation and the script will be available under the `utils` directory of this repository.

 # Global parameters

 - `XXXA` / `XXXB`: `XXX` defines the route number, while `A` and `B` specifies the route direction.